ICB-DCM/pyABC/doc/sampler.rst

     #bind 127.0.0.1

 2. The password authentication must be enabled.
-To configure that, be sure that the masterauth and requirepass configuration options are uncommented, and their values are the SAME.
-Note: it advised to select complex password string (e.g., thW0K5tB4URO5a9wsykBH8ja4AdwkQcw).
+To configure that, be sure that the ``masterauth`` and ``requirepass`` configuration options are uncommented, and their values are the SAME.
+Note: it advised to select complex password string.

 .. code:: bash